robfig/glock/README.md

 Glock provides 2 commands and a version control hook:

-* "glock save project" writes the transitive repo root[1] dependencies of all packages under "project/..." to a GLOCKFILE
+* "glock save project" writes the transitive repo root[1] dependencies of all packages under "project/..." to a Glockfile
-* "glock sync project" updates all packages listed in project/GLOCKFILE to the listed version.
+* "glock sync project" updates all packages listed in project/Glockfile to the listed version.
-* "glock install project" installs a version control hook that watches for changes to project/GLOCKFILE and incrementally applies them.
+* "glock install project" installs a version control hook that watches for changes to project/Glockfile and incrementally applies them.

-GLOCKFILEs are simple text files that record a repo roots's revision, e.g.
+Glockfiles are simple text files that record a repo roots's revision, e.g.

 ```
 bitbucket.org/tebeka/selenium 02df1758050f